loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_2.md

 EPiServer.Framework.Initialization.InitializationException : Initialize action failed for Initialize on class EPiServer.Framework.Initialization.Internal.VirtualPathProviderInitialization, EPiServer.Framework.AspNet, Version=11.15.1.0, Culture=neutral, PublicKeyToken=8fe83dea738b45b7
 ```

+> If you forgot to create the database, you will receive the error message `System.Data.SqlClient.SqlException : Cannot open database "Lorem" requested by the login`

 ## Create a hosting environment

 To solve the error message, you need to add a new class that implements `EPiServer.Web.Hosting.IHostingEnvironment` and register it by setting the `EPiServer.Web.Hosting.GenericHostingEnvironment.Instance`.
 Episerver uses this to access some environment variables.